mdlacasse/Owl/README.md

 If there is interest, that could be added in the future.
 - Social securiy is always taxed at 85%.
 - There are no IRMAA calculations.
 This can be added by switching to a different solver (MILP).
+- Future tax brackets are pure speculation derived from the little we know now and projected to the next 30 years.
+Your guesses are as good as mine.
+Having a knob to adjust future rates might be an interesting feature for measuring the impact on Roth conversions.

 ## An example of Owl's functionality
 With about 10 lines of code, one can generate a full case study.